 Supposing you have monthly sales reports in 4 different sheets:

 What you are looking for is finding out the grand total, i.e. adding up the sub-totals in four monthly sheets.
 The most obvious solution that comes to mind is add up the sub-total cells from all the worksheets in the usual way:

 But what if you have 12 sheets for the whole year, or even more sheets for several years?
 This would be quite a lot of work.
 Instead, you can use the SUM function with a 3D reference to sum across sheets:

 This SUM formula performs the same calculations as the longer formula above, i.e. adds up the values in cell B6 in all the sheets between the two boundary worksheets that you specify, Jan and Apr in this example:

-If you'd rather not calculate a sub-total in monthly sheets, no problem, you can include the range of cells to be calculated directly in your Excel 3D formula:
+You don't even need to calculate a sub-total in each monthly sheet - include the range of cells to be calculated directly in your 3D formula:

 If you want to find out the sales total for each individual product, then make a summary table in which the items appear exactly in the same order as in monthly sheets, and input the following 3-D formula in the top-most cell, B2 in this example:

 Remember to use a relative cell reference with no $ sign, so the formula gets adjusted for other cells when copied down the column: